freeman-lab/transformist/README.md

 #### `t.compose(other)`

 Compose this transform with a transform `other`, modifies in place.
-Translations and angles are added, scales are multiplied.
+Equivalent to multiplying 3d transformation matrices.

 #### `t.tomat()`
 Return a [`mat3`](https://github.com/stackgl/gl-mat3) representation of the transform.